Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian

 \subsection{The Complete Flag Dressian and the Tropical Complete Flag Variety}

-\ptitle{Section outline} We now introduce some notation and terminology needed for discussing \textit{tropical varieties}, as well as the precise definitions of the \textit{totally nonnegative (positive) tropical complete flag variety} and the \textit{totally nonnegative (positive) complete flag Dressian}.
+\ptitle{Section outline} We now introduce some notation and terminology needed for discussing \textit{tropical varieties}, as well as the precise definitions of the \textit{totally positive (resp. nonnegative) tropical complete flag variety} and the \textit{totally positive (resp. nonnegative) complete flag Dressian}.